Credit Card Icon

 • Stay Hydrated: Remember to drink plenty of water.
 Staying hydrated supports overall health and helps maintain adequate tear production, which is vital for preventing dry eyes and ensuring clear vision.

-We are here to help you through this process and encourage you to take these steps for your eye health.
+We are here to help you through this process and encourage you to take these healthy lifestyle measures.

 The center represents the overall goal of maintaining eye health, while each branch shows a specific action you can take.
 The color-coded branches help you see at a glance the different areas you can focus on for better eye care.